 I can tell you that if a cavalry wanted to travel with these sweets, the jam would have to be on the inside and not on the outside like these cookies.
 So I am guessing this is a simplified recipe turned into a cookie.

-This is basically a thumbprint cookie made with a shortbread dough with the addition of almond flour (try hazelnut too), generously dusted with icing sugar and the imprint filled with a warm clear jam that cools to a gorgeous glistening dome.
+This is very much like your classic raspberry thumbprint cookie made with a shortbread dough but with the addition of almond flour (try hazelnut too), generously dusted with icing sugar and the imprint filled with a warm clear jam that cools to a gorgeous glistening dome.

 Can I tell you how fast these babies disappeared from my kitchen?